Trump, in Super Bowl Sunday interview, slams 'very rigid' Pelosi, reveals troops' mission in Iraq

 OPINION: TRUMP SHOULD KEEP TROOPS IN SYRIA PENDING STRONGER ANTI-IRAN STRATEGY

-Trump added that keeping a small force in Afghanistan, where he has also vowed to draw down troops, remained possible.
+Trump added in the Sunday interview that keeping a small force in Afghanistan, where he has also vowed to draw down troops, remained possible.
 And in Iraq, Trump said, "we might as well keep" a base of operations there.

 "And one of the reasons I want to keep it is because I want to be looking a little bit at Iran, because Iran is a real problem," Trump said.